 Don’t put yourself in the situation of having already fallen in love with a child only to learn the USCIS will not classify the child as an orphan; and therefore, you can’t bring the child into the country.
 International adoption is stressful enough without piling on this kind of grief!

-There are many experienced physicians in the United States who evaluate medical records for children born abroad, including children cared for in orphanages.
-This additional review by an American physician may help you make a better informed decision about whether to accept the referral.
+Many experienced physicians in the United States evaluate medical records for children born abroad, including children cared for in orphanages.
+This additional review by an American physician may help you make a better-informed decision about whether to accept the referral.
 U.S. physicians who specialize in evaluating medical records and videotapes of international adoptees usually provide their services very quickly after receiving the medical information.

 In some countries, you can ask that the child be examined by a “panel physician”– a physician used by the U.S. embassy or consulate for the required immigrant visa medical examinations.
 This examination will only ensure that the child is free of diseases or signs of serious retardation.
 If any significant illness or disability is discovered, you will be provided with information on the condition.

 Despite precautions, certain conditions– such as any learning disabilities and the delayed effects of early neglect or prenatal substance abuse– can only be identified over time.
 This is a particular concern for those adopting an infant or a very young child.
 For those adopting an older child, a psychiatric evaluation may help to identify serious emotional or mental problems.

 In some adoption programs, you are responsible for the cost of the child’s medical expenses and care in a foreign foster home or orphanage once you accept the referral.
 To assure yourself that the child is receiving the benefit of the funds you provide, ask your adoption agency to provide you with an itemized list of foster care or orphanage expenses and proof that the funds you sent are actually being used by the orphanage or foster family caring for the child.